Candace Owens: Degree180 and anti-conservative blog

-In 2015, Owens was CEO of Degree180, a marketing agency that offered consultation, production, and planning services.
-The website included a blog, written by Owens, which frequently posted anti-conservative and anti-Trump content, including mockery of his penis size.
-In a 2015 column that Owens wrote for the site, she criticized conservative Republicans, writing about the "bat-shit-crazy antics of the Republican Tea Party," adding, "The good news is, they will eventually die off (peacefully in their sleep, we hope), and then we can get right on with the OBVIOUS social change that needs to happen, IMMEDIATELY."
+In 2015, Owens was CEO of Degree180, a marketing agency that offered consultation, production, and planning services that included a blog on a variety of topics written by Owens and other commentators.
+In a 2015 column that Owens wrote for the site, she criticized conservative Republicans, writing about the "bat-shit-crazy antics of the Republican Tea Party"; she also added that "The good news is, they will eventually die off (peacefully in their sleep, we hope), and then we can get right on with the OBVIOUS social change that needs to happen, IMMEDIATELY."
+She was also critical of Donald Trump.
+In 2016, the blog featured an article mocking Donald Trump's penis size.

 Privacy violation, Gamergate, and political transformation

 Owens launched SocialAutopsy.com in 2016, a website she said would expose bullies on the Internet by tracking their digital footprint.
 The site would have solicited users to take screenshots of offensive posts and send them to the website, where they would be categorized by the user's name.
 She used crowdfunding on Kickstarter for the website.
 The proposal was immediately controversial, drawing criticism that Owens was de-anonymizing (doxing) Internet users and violating their privacy.
 According to The Daily Dot, "People from all sides of the anti-harassment debate were quick to criticize the database, calling it a public shaming list that would encourage doxing and retaliatory harassment."
-Both conservatives and progressives involved condemned the website.
+Both conservatives and progressives condemned the website.

 In response, people began posting Owens's private details online.
 With scant evidence, Owens blamed the doxing on progressives.
-After this, she earned the support of conservatives involved in the Gamergate harassment campaign, including right-wing political commentators and Trump supporters Milo Yiannopoulos and Mike Cernovich.
+Following that, she earned the support of conservatives involved in the Gamergate harassment campaign, including right-wing political commentators such as Milo Yiannopoulos and Mike Cernovich.
 Subsequently, Owens became a conservative, saying in 2017, "I became a conservative overnight ...
 I realized that liberals were actually the racists.
 Liberals were actually the trolls ...
-Social Autopsy is why I'm conservative".
+Social Autopsy is why I'm conservative."
 Kickstarter suspended funding for Social Autopsy, and the website was never created.